 I have the obsessive sunset watching syndrome, a term coined by me, so of course you wouldn't find it in DMS IV.
 It has been approved that if Rosemary don't get to see a good sunset in a week, she will wilt like a sunflower that is not getting enough sunlight.
 Well, I guess I was a sunflower in my last life.
 I imbibe power and energy from the orange sun and pinky and purplish sky.
 I know all the good places to chase sunset in LA, but I am hesitate on sharing those spots with others who do not cherish sunset as much as I do.
 Since you've made this far reading my stories, DM me on Instagram and I'll tell you my secret spots!

 Besides sunset, I am also obsessed with coffee.
-Pour over and latte are my favorite.
+Pour overs and lattes are my favorite.
 Brewing pour over is therapeutic as the coffee grind blooms when hot water saturates through it, kind of like me becoming stronger when problems come at my way.
 The flavors of pour overs using the same beans can be vastly different depending on the water to bean ratio, the equipment, the brewing method, the water temperature.
 It's like how people are made different despite they are from the same place, went to the same school, and have the same experience.
 I love lattes as much as I love pour overs, or maybe a bit more over.
 Latte is my go-to drink at coffee shops.
 I bought an espresso machine and recently got into latte art.
 I like to invest time and effort in my hobbies and hopefully make them something I am good at.
 Latte art to me is like an experiment every time.
 I only get one shot or two each day as I can only drink up to two lattes a day, so don't mess up!
 At the same time, it's okay to mess up cuz you get tomorrow and the day after tomorrow to practice.
 Practicing latte art is a process of teaching me to be patient and just enjoy the process.
 You will reach your goal of making a beautiful latte when you mess up to a certain number of times, just like the more mistakes you make along the way, the more likely you will success in the future if you take lessons out of those mistakes.

 I want to bring more identities onto myself later in life.